 Just because you’re ditching the morning commute doesn’t mean your car has to sit in the garage.
 Become a driver with Uber or Lyft—check out their websites and see which company is more in line with your goals.

-The sharing economy is here to stay, and retirement offers the perfect opportunity to jump right in.
-And here’s an added bonus: 78% of people agree that the sharing economy builds a stronger community (source).
-The technology that sharing economy companies relies on helps connect you with your neighbors, and you may even build lasting friendships with someone who originally just needed a life from the airport.
-No matter what, the sharing economy offers the freedom to try something new, set your own goals, and make some extra cash.
+The gig economy is here to stay, and retirement offers the perfect opportunity to jump right in.
+The technology that these companies rely on helps connect you with your neighbors, and you may even build lasting friendships with someone who originally just needed a lift from the airport.